andreg-22/andreg-22/README.md

-# Hi there, I'm André! 👋
+# Hi there, I'm Andre! 👋

 Welcome to my GitHub profile!
 I'm an aspiring Cloud Engineer with a strong foundation in AWS, cybersecurity, and networking.
 Here's a little bit about me: